 Visit eddm.usps.com to learn more.

-The next target audience I’m going to suggest is apartment complexes large enough that they might have a leasing manager – at least 4 units or more
+Another target audience to consider is apartment complexes large enough that they might have a leasing manager – at least 4 units or more.

 There are several common issues that face this particular target audience:

 ✓ They have tenant turnovers that need cleaned to prepare to show and rent to new tenants.